-Recounts or no, US elections are still vulnerable to hacking
+Election system susceptible to rigging despite red flags

 OLD AND GETTING OLDER

-Most voting machines in the U.S. are at or near the end of their expected lifespans .
+Most voting machines in the U.S. are at or near the end of their expected lifespans.
 Forty-three states use machines more than a decade old.
 Most run on vintage operating systems such as Windows 2000 that pre-date the iPhone and are no longer updated with security patches.
 Old, stockpiled machines get cannibalized; when they can’t supply parts, officials scrounge on eBay.

 On Nov.
 8, election officials across the U.S. handled numerous complaints of aging touchscreens losing calibration and casting votes for the wrong candidate.
 Such “vote flipping” tends to get exaggerated attention on social media and has become so familiar it’s been enshrined in a TV episode of “The Simpsons.”